EChDatAnyl/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [ ] Barbie
 - [ ] Transformers

-#### What is the only position in soccer that can touch the bball with their hands while it's in play?
+#### What is the only position in soccer that can touch the ball with their hands while it's in play?

 - [ ] Halfback
 - [ ] Sweeper